-Subscribed and sworn to before me this \\\\\\ at the City of Manila, affiant exhibiting to me his Philippine Identification Card
+MAR 1 4 2024 at the City of Manila, Subscribed and sworn to before me this affiant exhibiting to me his Philippine Identification Card

 Doc.
-No. \\; Page No. \\; Book No. \\; Series of 2024.
-NEMESIO M. DOMINGO Commission No. 2023-164 Notary Public for the City of Manila Until December 31, 2024
+No. \\\\\\ Page No. 18; I Book No. Series of 2024.

+NEMESIO M. DOMINGO

+Commission No. 2023-164 Notary Public for the City of Manila Until December 31, 2024

-- I, MARIA GEORGINA P. DE VENECIA, Filipino, of legal age and with office address at Philtrust Bank Building, 1000 United Nations Avenue corner San Marcelino Street, Manila, after having been duly sworn to in accordance with law do hereby declare that: - 1.
-I am a nominee for Independent Director of Philippine Trust Company, also known as PHILTRUST BANK and have been its Independent Director since July 21, 2021. - 2.
+I, MARIA GEORGINA P. DE VENECIA, Filipino, of legal age and with office address at Philtrust Bank Building, 1000 United Nations Avenue corner San Marcelino Street, Manila, after having been duly sworn to in accordance with law do hereby declare that:

+- 1. I am a nominee for Independent Director of Philippine Trust Company, also known as PHILTRUST BANK and have been its Independent Director since July 21, 2021. - COMPANY/ORGANIZATIONPOSITION/RELATIONSHIPPERIOD OF SERVICEManila Bulletin Publishing CorporationIndependent Director2017 to dateINA Foundation, Inc.Chairman2005 to dateINA Foundation, Inc.Independent DirectorIndependent Director - 2.
 I am also affiliated with the following companies or organizations: